G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Highest Rank: Landsman

 Leaving the cavalry, Nathaniel returned to Maine and to working on the ocean.
-Thus, he listed occupation as “mariner” when he returned to the service, this time the U.S. Navy, in 1864.
-Very likely the return was prompted by the availability of enlistment bonuses in ’64.
-On this occasion Mr. Wentworth served as an entry level sailor on the frigate U.S.S.
+Thus, he listed occupation as “mariner” when he returned to the service in 1864.
+On this occasion he joined the U.S. Navy.
+Very likely his re-enlistment was prompted by the availability of enlistment bonuses.
+During this enlistment Nathaniel served as an entry level sailor on the frigate U.S.S.
 Sabine.
 His second enlistment was without trauma.

 Buried at Grand Army of the Republic Cemetery Snohomish